 When Can a Landlord Discriminate?

 In California, a landlord can never discriminate against a tenant, except in one instance.
-The exception is known as the “Mrs. Murphy Exemption.”
+The exception is known as the “Mrs. Murphy” exemption.

 3. Evict Without Cause

-- Violates the lease terms
+- Violating the terms of the lease

-- Does not uphold legal responsibilities
+- Failing to uphold legal responsibilities

 Consequences for Landlords Who Evict Tenants Without Cause